choria-legacy/marionette-collective/website/simplerpc/ddl.md

 The input block has a mandatory *:optional* field, when true it would be ok if a client attempts to call the agent without this input supplied.
 If it is supplied though it will be validated.

 ### Types of Input
-As you see above the input block has *:type* option, types can be *:string* or *:list* today, we intend to expand this to other validations.
+As you see above the input block has *:type* option, types can be *:string*, *:list* or *:boolean* today, we intend to expand this to other validations.

 #### :string type
 The string type validates initially that the input is infact a String, then it validates the length of the input and finally matches the supplied Regular Expression.